ralna/GALAHAD/html/Python/_sources/nls.rst.txt

 First derivatives of the residual function $c(x)$ are required, and if second derivatives of the $c_i(x)$ can be calculated, they may be exploited.

-See Section 4 of $GALAHAD/doc/nls.pdf for a brief description of the method employed and other details.
+See Section 4 of $GALAHAD/doc/nls.pdf for additional details.

 terminology
 -----------